Yuri Falik: Childhood and youth

 Yuri Falik was born into the family of orchestral musicians.
-His father Alexander Efimovich Falik played percussion in the Odessa Opera orchestra.
-His mother Yevgenia Mikhailovna also worked at the Odesa Opera and Ballet Theatre.
-In early childhood, Yuri Falik was often present at orchestra rehearsals and opera productions, easily memorizing and humming the music he heard.
-Yuri and his mother were evacuated to Kyrgyzstan during World War II.
-His father volunteered on the front lines of the war, and perished in 1942.
+His father Alexander Efimovich Falik played percussion in the Odessa Opera's orchestra and his mother Yevgenia Mikhailovna worked at the Odesa Opera and Ballet Theatre.
+During his early childhood, Falik was often present at orchestra rehearsals and opera productions, easily memorising and humming the music he heard.
+He and his mother were evacuated to Kyrgyzstan during World War II, while his father volunteered on the front lines of the war until he was killed in 1942.
 The family tragedy and traumatic experiences of his early childhood strongly influenced not only Falik's personality but also his art.
-After returning to Odessa in 1944, he started to study cello under the guidance of his father's friend from the Odessa Opera House symphony orchestra, David Abramovich Mevzhinsky.
+After returning to Odessa in 1944, he started his cello studies under the guidance of David Abramovich Mevzhinsky, his late father's friend from the Odessa Opera House symphony orchestra.

 The following year, Falik entered his class at the famous Odessa Secondary Special Music Boarding School, beginning his systematic music education.
 At the age of 11, Falik began composing, often neglecting his schoolwork in favor of his new hobby.
 Soon he got his first mentor in composition, the composer Vladimir Afanasievich Shvets, who taught musical literature at the P. Stolyarsky School.

-Quartet

-Falik had a special interest in quartets.
+Throughout his life, Falik had a special interest in quartets.
 In addition, as a cellist, he played in the school's academic quartet ensemble.
-In 1952, he organized his own quartet ensemble, which consisted of his schoolmates and friends.
-Along with classical works, the repertoire of this quartet included new works of the Soviet Union composers, as well as Falik's own compositions.
+In 1952, he organised his own quartet ensemble, which consisted of his schoolmates and friends.
+Along with classical works, the repertoire of this quartet included new works of the Soviet Union composers, as well as Falik's original compositions.
 According to his friend Adam Stratievsky, there were two youth quartets (1953 and 1954) written for the ensemble.
 The Quartet in e-moll (1954) was subsequently published by the Soviet Composer Publishing House in 1982 and was included in the list of the composer's works as the First Quartet.
-By the time he left school, Falik had composed a number of works, including quartets, works for an orchestra, choirs, romances, and a piano prelude.
+By the time he left school, Falik had composed a number of works in a variety of genres, including chamber, orchestral, choral and solo works.
 However, he decided to enter the performing faculty of the Leningrad Conservatory as a cellist.